TGNC Support Group

 mare f. is a queer nonbinary person in graduate school for social work. mare wants to work with queer + trans adolescents through a trauma informed & harm reduction lens. mare values the importance of group dynamics and the support provided by sharing gender experiences and sharing of resources. mare is best friends with their kitten who is as fiesty + tender as they are.
 Mare uses they/them pronouns.

 Noam Greene is a longtime Chicagoan who loves library books, August weather, and connecting with other tgnc folks.
 They are agender/trans.
 Noam plays guitar in The Just Luckies and works for Sentencing Advocacy Group of Evanston, a mitigation firm that works on capital and juvenile life without parole cases.
+Noam is a certified yoga teacher.
 Noam uses they/them pronouns.

 Jes Scheinpflug, LSW is a queer & nonbinary community organizer raised & based in Chicago.
 Their work focuses on anti-oppression education, building trans-affirming communities and confronting police violence.
 They enjoy sharing musings on solidarity, community, self-care & other social work-y things.
 Jes is an ENTJ Capricorn and thinks that pretty much explains them in a nutshell.
 Jes uses they/them pronouns.